Material Science

 - Demonstration of the amazing properties of Nitinol memory wire.

-90 minute workshops also include the following activity:
+90 minute workshops also include the following activities:

 Learning Outcomes